hoangduytran/blender-manual/manual/physics/cloth/settings/cache.rst

    You cannot change *Start* or *End* without clearing the bake simulation.
-   When the simulation has finished, you will notice you have the option to free the bake, edit the bake and re-bake
+   When the simulation has finished, you will notice you have the option to free the bake, edit the bake and re-bake.

 Editing the Cached Simulation